leta199/Simualtion-Random-Walks-/README.md

 # Simulation - Random Walks
-A simulation of "Gamblers Ruin"- this is a classic statistics and modelling problem to peer into the expected amount of money won or lost based on probabilities of winning or losing a sepcfici amount of moeny through betting.
-This simulation utilises a constant probablity of success to simulate the our random walk with a lose or gain of $1/ bet.
+A simulation of "Gamblers Ruin"- this is a classic statistics and modelling problem to peer into the expected amount of money won or lost based on probabilities of winning or losing a sepcific amount of money through betting.
+This simulation utilises a constant probablity of success to simulate a random walk with a lose or gain of $1/ bet.

 We will look into a casino that has 100,000 bets a month and identify the amounts of money we expect from these bets in a month.
 Each bet represents a loss or gain of $1, therefore we will investigate aspects of this month for the casino such as probabilites of outcomes and amount the casino makes.